MEMBERSHIP IN PROVIDENT FUND

 This is entirely up to you, but the minimum is 1% of your gross basic salary.
 You may contribute a higher percentage or any fixed amount from your gross monthly salary.
 You may change this anytime by submitting a Member’s Data Updating Form.

 One major requirement, though, is that your net take-home pay should not fall below the government-mandated net take-home pay.
-At present, the Department of Budget and Management (DMB) requires that the net take-home pay of a government employee cannot fall below P5,000.00.
+At present, the Department of Budget and Management (DBM) requires that the net take-home pay of a government employee cannot fall below P5,000.00.

 The more you contribute, the bigger your future savings — so set aside an amount that you are comfortable to part with every month.